alexanderthegreat96/simple-spam-detector/README.md

 ## Parameters

-- `messages`: Dictionary containing messages to be analyzed.
 - `last_messages`: Number of last messages to consider for spam analysis.
 - `message_interval`: Minimum time interval between consecutive messages.
 - `spam_threshold_time`: Timeframe to consider similar messages as spam (in seconds).